slafi/BluetoothDeviceBinder/readme.md

 2. Grant higher privileges to Python runtime: This means that you either *temporarily* or *permanently* grant `/usr/bin/python3` superuser priviliges so all the Python scripts will execute without asking for root / superuser credentials.

 <span style="color:red">**WARNING:** In both cases, the security of your system may be breached.
-You **should not** grant any process, command, script or executable root priviliges if you are not sure that this will not affect your system integrity and security.
-Providing your password in **clear** to any program or script must also be prohibited unless you take the required measures in order to protect it on disk and in memory.</span>
+You **should not** grant any process, command, script or executable root priviliges if you are not sure that this will not affect your system's integrity and security.
+Providing your password in **clear** to any program or script must also be avoided unless you take the required measures in order to protect it on disk and in memory.</span>

 ## Built With: